-All neurocognitive and neurologic QC uploads will be reviewed locally with a random sample to be reviewed centrally.
-Following a submission, email ARIChelp@unc.edu that an audio recording has been uploaded to the QC and CERT Submissions channel at the Microsoft Teams/SharePoint site called "ARIC and ACHIEVE Submissions".
+Examiners should email ARIChelp@unc.edu to inform the CC that an audio recording has been uploaded to the QC and CERT Submissions channel at the Microsoft Teams/SharePoint site called "ARIC and ACHIEVE Submissions".
 Section 11.8 describes the process in detail for accessing the site and uploading audio recordings.